AvrahamMakovsky/AvrahamMakovsky.github.io/README.md

 Recommended: do **not** store a full CV PDF in this public repository.

-If `Avraham_Makovsky_CV.pdf` already exists in the public repo, delete it from the repository and commit the removal.

 ## Public links

 - Email: avi.makovsky@gmail.com
-- WhatsApp call link is used instead of a visible phone number.
 - LinkedIn: https://linkedin.com/in/avrahammakovsky
 - GitHub: https://github.com/avrahammakovsky/smallscripts